cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

    commit
    ```

-3. Validate vpnv4 and v6 prefixes are received at **xrd01** and that they have their color extcomms:
+1. Validate vpnv4 and v6 prefixes are received at **xrd01** and that they have their color extcomms:

-   **xrd01**

-   Using the visual code extension, SSH into xrd01 and type the following commands:
+   Using the visual code extension, SSH into xrd01 and paste the following commands:

    ```